 Viewing PDF files requires Adobe Acrobat Reader© or comparable software.
 You can download the reader for free.

 The fitness rooms in Valley II and Valley III are available for Congress registrants' use around the clock throughout the Congress.
 Congress registrants may, upon presentation of a Congress badge and a picture ID, use the facilities of the Student Recreation Center for a nominal fee.
-Two options are available for registrants: a single visit fee of $7/visit (which is paid in cash at the time of entry) or $20 extended pass that is good for the entire Congress.
+Two options are available for registrants: a single visit fee of $7/visit (which is paid in at each time of entry) or $20 extended pass that is good for the entire Congress.
 Payments may be made by cash or credit card (MasterCard, Visa, or Discover) at the Student Recreation Center service desk.

 There are three cell phone charging stations in the Bernhard Center.